 In the same way that animators create strong poses for characters, and the changes from key pose to key pose propel the audience through the character's performance, the face must also move through strong poses or expressions.

-3. BREAK IT DOWN TO FIND THE EXPRESSION CHANGES
+3. BREAK DOWN THE SCENE TO FIND THE EXPRESSION CHANGES

 If there's dialog, listen to the track.
 A typical scene might be a few seconds long.
 During those few seconds identify the thoughts driving the dialog.
 Ask yourself these two questions - how many thoughts are there in the dialog, and where are the changes of thought?
 These are the places where the expression will change.

-By exploiting this fundamental concept - especially in close ups, characters will make a powerful connection with the audience.
+Maybe you already do this intuitively.
 So look for opportunities to show a change of expression when you are storyboarding or animating, and your characters will come alive.

 Images from Sherazade The Untold Stories, initially developed by Hahn Film.